fhem/Test2-FHEM/README.md

 Repository for [Test2](https://metacpan.org/pod/Test2) Helper Modules used in FHEM environment

-# Files included in this template:
+# Files included in this repository:

 ## Files and folders